INFORMSJoC/2023.0250/README.md

 The goal of this repository is to:

- 1) Provide access to the test problems we used for benchmarking ParMOO in the paper;
+ 1) Provide access to the test problems used for benchmarking ParMOO in the paper;
  2) Provide samples scripts demonstrating how ParMOO can be used to build solvers for these problems; and
- 3) Provide archives/references for the correct version of ParMOO and any other dependencies for reproducing our results.
+ 3) Provide archives/references for the correct version of ParMOO and other dependencies for reproducing the reported results.

 The `scripts` directory contains several subdirectories for reproducing the experiments from Sections 4-6 of the paper.